gargvishesh/druid/docs/multi-stage-query/index.md

    | `imply-sql-async`  | Leave this blank.
 This extension is bundled with the Imply distribution.  |
    | `imply-talaria`  | Leave this blank.
 This extension is bundled with the Imply distribution.  |

-4. Change the following feature flags by clicking on the pencil icon:
+4. Change the following feature flags by clicking the pencil icon:

    - Select **HTTP-based task management**.
    - Clear **Use Indexers instead of Middle Managers**.

-   Although these features aren't required for multi-stage query engine, they can improve performance.
+   Although these features aren't required for the multi-stage query engine, they can improve performance.

 5. Add the following **Service properties**: